vjhebbar/Onboarding-Selenium/README.md

 ### Waiting for Loading.

-Unfortunately, due to the dynamic nature of html and javascript, pages and actions can load asynchronously, which we need to wait for the page to reach the correct state.
+Unfortunately, due to the dynamic nature of HTML and Javascript, pages loads and actions can take place asynchronously, which we need to wait for the page to reach the correct state before interacting with it.

 There are generally two strategies for waiting.